jet2jet/resedit-js-cli/README.md

 Specifies a URL of the Time Stamping Authority (TSA), to add a time-stamp information for signed binary.
 The server must accept and response Time-Stamp Protocol (TSP) based on RFC 3161.

-By default Node.js `http` or `https` module will be used for connection, but you can use [request](https://www.npmjs.com/package/request) module or [node-fetch](https://www.npmjs.com/package/node-fetch) by installing it manually as followings:
+By default Node.js native `fetch`, or `http` or `https` module will be used for connection, but you can use [request](https://www.npmjs.com/package/request) module or [node-fetch](https://www.npmjs.com/package/node-fetch) by installing it manually as followings:

 ```
 npm install resedit-cli request